Troubleshooting

 How to handle unauthorized issue

-If you get an error 401 Unauthorized
+If you get an error 401 Unauthorized or unauthorized: authentication required from docker,

-you may need to re-authenticate by calling eai login
+you may need to re-authenticate by calling eai login.

 It is possible your environment has some remaining environment variables which can impact the authentication process.